 If a dose is missed, do not double the dose, and just continue with the next day’s dose.

 If it is still within the same day, you can take the missed dose of Rosuvastatin.
-However, if more than 12 hours have passed since the missed dose, skip the missed dose, and resume dosing at the next scheduled dose.
+However, if more than 12 hours have passed since the missed dose, skip the missed dose, and resume dosing at the next scheduled time.
 You should not “double-up” to make up for the missed dose.

 Some of the most common side effects are

-In rare cases, Rosuvastatin may cause abnormal liver tests and increase in blood sugar.
+In rare cases, Rosuvastatin may cause abnormal liver tests and an increase in blood sugar.
 You should report any side effects to your doctor to see if Rosuvastatin should be discontinued.
 You should avoid drinking more than three drinks of alcohol a day while taking Rosuvastatin.
 Rarely, Rosuvastatin can cause muscle injury and kidney injury.

 Discuss all your medications with your doctor before starting Rosuvastatin.
 Certain medications may interact with Rosuvastatin.
 This includes blood thinners such as warfarin, colchicine (gout medication), ketoconazole, spironolactone, HIV medications, fenofibrate, gemfibrozil, and niacin.